-- Complete coursework in the major along with your General Education (GE) requirements.
-To satisfy GE, you have two choices: IGETC or CSU GE-Breadth.
+3. Complete coursework in the major along with your General Education (GE) requirements.
+To satisfy GE, you have two choices: IGETC or CSU GE.
 Talk to a counselor to determine which option is the best.

-- Apply on time.
-All CSU’s begin accepting applications in October for the following Fall.
-Some CSU’s will accept applications after the filing period.
-The sooner you apply, the better your chances are for admission.
+5. Apply on time!
+All CSU’s begin accepting applications in October and November prior to the following Fall admission.
+Some CSU’s still accept applications after the filing period.
+But the sooner you apply, the better your chances are for admission.

-CAUTION: Check on www.csumentor.edu for a list of “impacted” majors.
-“Impacted” usually means you need to apply early, complete coursework in the major and have a strong GPA.
+CAUTION: Check on www.calstate.edu for a list of “impacted” majors.
+“Impacted” usually means you need to apply early, complete coursework in the major, and have a strong GPA.

-Note: Not all campuses are open for Winter or Spring term.
-Please check with each individual campus for more information.
-S=Semester Q=Quarter
+Note: Not all campuses are open for Winter/Spring term, please check with each individual campus for more information.

 This Certificate of Achievement is designed for students who intend to transfer to a California State University campus.